patryk-czarnecki/Project-2-Automated-Testing---Cypress/Project1-ManualTesting/TestReport.md

    - **Summary:** Unable to Add Single Product to Cart
    - **Description:** The product is not added to the cart after clicking the "Add to Cart" button.
    - **Steps to Reproduce:**
-     1. Go to the product details page [https://skleptest.pl/product/{product-id}](https://skleptest.pl/product/little-black-top/).
+     1. Go to the product listing page [https://skleptest.pl/products](https://skleptest.pl/).
+     2. Choose any product.
-     2. Click the "Add to Cart" button.
+     3. Click the "Add to Cart" button.
    - **Expected Result:** The product should be added to the cart.
    - **Actual Result:** The product is not added to the cart.
    - **Priority:** Critical